tobiasbriones/vehicle-registry-api/README.md

 | `DB_PASSWORD` | Password for the PostgreSQL user.                                                        | `${ db_password }` | `${ dev_db_password }`   |
 | `DB_PORT`     | Port on which the PostgreSQL database server is running.                                 | `5432`             | `5432`                   |

+## Testing HTTP Request

+The [./http](http) project contains `http` files with requests you can run from your IDE to test the application API.

 ## About

 **Vehicle Registry API**